 Foodie tip: If you get out at exit 4 at Jongak station you are in for a foodie treat.
 This area caters for the multitudes of salary workers in the area and therefore has a variety of communal and fast food (Korean fast food that is) restaurants.
 It’s a great place to have Korean BBQ and drink some soju.
 There are also pubs and clubs with beer pong and the like, and great karaoke rooms to keep you entertained with one of the most unique things to do in Seoul and Korea.

 Most of the biggest language institutes in Korea are also in this area, so you will find local and international teachers mingling with adult students over a beer.
-One of my favourite places in Seoul is Donburi, which is an institution in the area and has recently been renovated (2018).
+One of my favourite places in Seoul to eat is Donburi, which is an institution in the area and has recently been renovated (2018).

 The vibe is of an authentic Izakaya with freeflow side dishes (including miso soup and kimchi).
 Try the salmon sashimi rice bowl (연어덮밥 – yeono topbab) or the mixed gatsudong for an epic treat.
 The queue gets really big, really quick, so prepare to wait for your meal.

-My favourite coffee is also made in this area at Caffe Themselves, across the road from the eating area and next to the Bibap Theater (if you want to watch a cooking performance similar to the famous Nanta in Myeong-dong).
+My favourite local coffee shop in Seoul is also in this area at Caffe Themselves, across the road from the eating area and next to the Bibap Theater (if you want to watch a cooking performance similar to the famous Nanta in Myeong-dong).
 Their much awarded coffee is fantastic.
 Take a slice of cake and go upstairs to chill after all the walking.
 It’s also a nice place to work for digital nomads or to people watch.
 Try avoid lunchtime as you will have to wait in a long queue.

 Shop all night long at Dongdaemun